At The Capitol

 Members who invest in ATPE-PAC are recognized for their contributions in ATPE publications and at ATPE events through the following awards: the William B. Travis Award, the Stephen F. Austin Award, the ATPE-PAC Statesman Award, and the ATPE-PAC Hall of Fame Award.
 Local units and regions that contribute the most money per member to ATPE-PAC are recognized through the Davy Crockett Fundraising Challenge.
 With the exception of the ATPE-PAC Hall of Fame and Davy Crockett Fundraising Challenge awards, many PAC awards are mailed directly to PAC honorees prior to the ATPE Summit.

 ATPE-PAC awards are based on previous year donations.
-For example, if you meet the donation threshold for any of the awards referenced above between the dates of August 1, 2020, through July 31, 2021, you will be recognized at a 2022 ATPE-PAC Honoree.
+For example, if you meet the donation threshold for any of the awards referenced above between the dates of August 1, 2021, through July 31, 2022, you will be recognized as a 2023 ATPE-PAC Honoree.